SimonGoring/EC_Network/README.md

 # EC_Network

-This repository is used to build and analyse a large graph database (using neo4j) in R, to examine the impact of EarthCube on investigator networks.
+This repository is used to build and analyze a large graph database (using neo4j).
+The intent is to use this database for analysis to examine the impact of EarthCube on investigator networks.
 There are two components.
 One to build the database, and one to analyze the constructed database.
 See the Details below for more information.

 ## Development